deckgo/deckdeckgo/doc/slides/slides.md

 ##### Slots

-Both slots `title` and `content` are optional.
+Both slots `title`, `start` and `end` are optional.
 Without providing one of them, the page will remain empty.

+The `start` slot is the content of the left pane respectively the slot `end` is the content of the right pane.

 Note: The slot `title` is per default hidden.

 #### Attributes